Dear readers of ADxS.org, please forgive the disruption.

 1.1.1.
 Acute severe stress

-Stress impairs processes of the PFC that support goal-directed behavior, but arguably not processes of the oPFC4 such as reversal learning.
+Stress impairs processes of the PFC that support goal-directed behavior, but not processes of the oPFC4 such as reversal learning.

 Stress changes the brain’s response patterns from slow, reasoned control by the PFC to reflexive and rapid emotional control by the amygdala and related subcortical structures.2